 Building and maintaining a complete embedded analytics platform from scratch is not an easy task.
 It involves deep data analytics understanding and lots of work.
 To build your product, you must invest time and money in training a development team that may lack previous embedded analytics experience.

 A significant cost is associated with building embedded analytics, which takes seven months to complete on average.
 The estimated average cost is as much as $350k (based on average U.S. salaries).
 This includes:

 In comparison, the standard price for an embedded solution starts at anywhere from $30K to $75K per year.

 The main disadvantage of the “build” approach is that developers must switch their focus away from working on the core product to create complex embedded analytics features.
 Buying saves time and money over training a development team and eliminates the need for training where internal resources are simply not available.

 Anything built in-house will have to be supported in-house.
 With the buy option, support will be provided by the third party, via the cloud, and ISVs will not have to allocate resources to fixing issues if and when they occur.
 As much as 90% of the cost of software during its lifetime is tied to keeping it up and running.
 Maintenance costs can be significant.

 With average build-it-yourself times taking seven months or more, many product teams decide to buy a bolt-on analytics solution due to the need to release a product as quickly as possible.
 In a fiercely competitive SaaS market, and with CEOs demanding quick turnaround, buying a pre-built, off-the-shelf solution drastically improves time to market.

 Analytics return $13.01 for every dollar spent, according to Nucleus Research.
-That’s a 13:1 ROI for you, and for your customers when you offer embedded analytics in your SaaS solution.
+That’s a 13:1 of embedded analytics ROI for you and for your customers when you offer embedded analytics in your SaaS solution.

 👍 Maximum security guarantees